nmichlo/disent/docs/examples/extend_configs/config/README.md

 # Research - Config

-- The research config is added to the experiment search path such that any files are found and read before that of the default experiment config.
+- These configs are added to the experiment search path such that any files are found and read before that of the default experiment config.
   This means that if a file has the same name, it will overwrite the default file!
   The search path is overridden by setting the `DISENT_CONFIGS_PREPEND` environment variable.